sc-idevops/stevman/fediverse/mastodon_migrations.md

    - Muting List
    - Domain Blocking List
    - Bookmarks
-3. **If your migration failed or otherwise had issues, you can manually upload a list of your followers on this screen.** You can repeat this process for anything else in the above list.
+3. **If your migration failed or otherwise had issues, you can manually upload a list of those you were following on this screen.**
+You can repeat this process for anything else in the above list.

 Note: it asks if you want to *merge* or *overwrite* your existing information.
 This shouldn't matter too much with a new account but if you are merging several existing accounts into one, it will make a big difference!